conranpearce/Unity-Block-Game/README.md

 - The aim of the game is to reach the end of the map without falling off the edge.
 - A maximum score of 150 can be achieved.
 - Press "A" or "←" to move the player left.
-- Press "D" or "→" to move the player left.
+- Press "D" or "→" to move the player right.
 - If you complete the level or fall off the map the game will reset automatically.